Zainab-Alobed/ITNE352-Project-Group-B4/README.md

 ## Acknowledgments
 We would like to thank our instructor for providing this project so we can learn how to implement a python network system.
-Moreover, a big think to NewsAPI for providing the news.
+Moreover, a big thanks to NewsAPI for providing the news.

 ## Conclusion
 This project demonstrates how secure connections, API integration, Sockects, and client-server communication can be practically implemented using a Python network application.